argoproj/argo-rollouts/docs/features/analysis.md

     The controller will error when merging the templates if:

     * Multiple metrics in the templates have the same name
-    * Two arguments with the same name both have values
+    * Two arguments with the same name have different default values no matter the argument value in Rollout

 ## Analysis Template Arguments